ASSERT-KTH/assert-gold-mine/internships.md

 It's a very good idea to one or even several internships during your PhD.

-- in a company (eg Zimin at Google, or Javier at Meta)
+- in a company (eg Zimin at Google, Javier at Meta, André at Microsoft, Aman at Oracle)
 - in a lab (eg Ye at PoluY, Kashayar at ETH)

 ### Paid internships